-(a) As used in this chapter "project" means the purpose for which a community college district has applied for assistance under chapter 4 of part 49 of the Education Code for one or more institutions under its authority or for district wide facilities.
-A project may include the planning, acquisition, and improvement of community college sites; the planning, construction, reconstruction. or remodeling of any permanent structure necessary for use as a classroom, a laboratory, a library, a performing arts facility, a gymnasium, the basic outdoor physical education facilities, the basic food service facilities necessary for the instruction of students or for administration of the educational program; maintenance or utility facilities essential to the operation of the foregoing facilities and the initial acquisition of equipment.
-A project may also include the initial furnishing of, and initial acquisition of equipment for, any facility leased or lease-purchased by a community college district as of August 1, 1987, for educational purpose or purposes.

-(b) A project may also include the reconstruction or remodeling of any facility leased or leasepurchased for educational purposes.
+- (a) As used in this chapter "project" means the purpose for which a community college district has applied for assistance under chapter 4 of part 49 of the Education Code for one or more institutions under its authority or for district wide facilities.
+A project may include the planning, acquisition, and improvement of community college sites; the planning, construction, reconstruction. or remodeling of any permanent structure necessary for use as a classroom, a laboratory, a library, a performing arts facility, a gymnasium, the basic outdoor physical education facilities, the basic food service facilities, or child development centers, pursuant to section 79120 of the Education Code; related facilities necessary for the instruction of students or for administration of the educational program; maintenance or utility facilities essential to the operation of the foregoing facilities and the initial acquisition of equipment.
+A project may also include the initial furnishing of, and initial acquisition of equipment for, any facility leased or lease-purchased by a community college district as of August 1, 1987, for educational purpose or purposes. - (b) A project may also include the reconstruction or remodeling of any facility leased or lease-purchased for educational purposes.
 The Chancellor's Office shall require transfer to the community college district of title or any other interest considered sufficient by the district, in and to facilities presently leased or to be leased in the future by the district, to the extent of the funds appropriated for reconstruction or remodeling of leased facilities.
 When sufficient title or interest has not been transferred, the term of the lease shall be of sufficient duration to completely amortize the reconstruction or remodeling cost.
 Such amortization shall be determined by utilizing current interest rates and normal accounting practices.
 If the lease is terminated prior to amortizing the reconstruction or remodeling costs the district shall repay the state for any unamortized state costs.